 Business dynamics examines business rejuvenation, growth, and connectivity, taking into account multiple stages of the business life cycle.
-Indicators measure business startup activity, the rate of business creation and destruction, the number of firms graduating from privately held venture capital incubation to initial public offerings (IPOs), and the number of fast growing firms.
+Indicators measure business startup activity, the rate of business creation and destruction, the number of firms graduating from privately held venture capital incubation, initial public offerings (IPOs), and the number of fast growing firms.
 Broadband access indicates the state’s capacity to facilitate connections through businesses and residents accessing and sharing knowledge online.

-In 2012, Virginia business startups as a percentage of existing establishments rose for the second year in a row.
-The startup rate varied regionally, but most regions continued to improve through 2012.
-Establishment churn, which measures the rate of businesses creation and destruction, mirrored the business startup pattern.
-There was one venture-backed IPO in Virginia during 2014, as had been the case in each of the last two years, with the post-offer value improving significantly over the period.
-The number of fast growing firms — defined as a firm listed on the Inc. 5000 list of fast growing firms — decreased by eight in 2015, but the state continued to lead the nation for this indicator on a per capita basis.
+In 2014, Virginia business startups as a percentage of existing establishments increased .
+Establishment churn, which measures the rate of businesses creation and destruction, remained the same.
+There was one venture-backed IPO in Virginia during 2015, as had been the case in each of the last three years, with the post-offer value improving significantly over the period.
+The number of fast growing firms – defined as a firm listed on the Inc. 5000 list of fast growing firms – decreased by thirty-eight in 2017, although Virginia remained a leader on a population-adjusted basis.

 Why are business dynamics important?